ncatlab/nlab-content/pages/2902.md

 This has led various historians to suggest that the pentagon-decagon-hexagon identity was first discovered in the course of research on the icosahedron.
 However, it seems that until now there has been no _proof_ of the pentagon-decagon-hexagon identity based on properties of the icosahedron.
 We present such a proof here.

-Here, we also present two other proofs: a modernized version of Euclid's original proof, and a somewhat simpler proof which (like Euclid's) uses only 2-dimensional geometry.
+We also present two other proofs: a modernized version of Euclid's original proof, and a somewhat simpler proof which (like Euclid's) uses only 2-dimensional geometry.

 #Euclid's proof#